itbdelaboprogramming/EMS-Dashboard/README.md

-# BMS-Dashboard
+# EMS-Dashboard
-BMS stands for "Battery Management System"
+EMS stands for "Energy Management System"

-In this repository, you will find the codes for BMS Web-based application
+In this repository, you will find the codes for EMS Web-based application